srlasher/pdstools/Home.md

 These open sourced accompanying tools to Pega CDH (Customer Decision Hub) provide data scientists some tooling to analyze the data produced by a running Pega Decisioning system.
 It includes tools to easily read Dataset exports, convert Adaptive Models to scorecards, off-line browsable reports on the adaptive models and more.

 Tooling is both in R and Python although currently not everything is available in both languages.
+Installation instructions on the repository [home page](https://github.com/pegasystems/cdh-datascientist-tools)

 # CDH Graph Gallery